emidiovaleretto/rocketseat-challenge-05/README.md

 # Rocketseat Challenge 05

 Welcome to the Rocketseat Challenge 05 project repository!
-This project is part of the Rocketseat Explorer course and focuses on creating a Gelateria Italiana website called "Space Cream".
+This is a single-page project developed as part of the Rocketseat Explorer course and focuses on creating a Gelateria Italiana website called "Space Cream".

+# Live Demo

+Check out the live demo of the project <a href="https://emidiovaleretto.github.io/rocketseat-challenge-05/" target="_blank" rel="noopener noreferrer">here</a>.

 # Table of Contents